jaredpalmer/formik/docs/api/formik.md

 Default is `false`.
 Control whether Formik should reset the form if `initialValues` changes (using deep equality).

+Note: `enableReinitialize` will break the form `initialValues`, meaning the form won't be pristine anymore, but dirty.
+You shouldn't render form until all props are fetched by using a Loader, for instance.
+Also, remember that `enableReinitialize` will re-render your form and all chidren components when the props change, so try not using it in production if you are not sure how to use it.

 ### `isInitialValid?: boolean`

 **Deprecated in 2.x, use `initialErrors` instead**